firebears-frc/PixelStrip_MicroPython/documentation/doc_pixelstrip.md

 strip[2,6] = BLUE              # Set a pixel in the third column and seventh row of a matrix
 ```

-Other ways to change pixel colors would be to call the fill() or show() commands.
+Other ways to change pixel colors would be to call the fill() or clear() commands.

 ---